Efficient approximations of matrix multiplication using truncated decompositions: Numerical results

 Further, we are interested in the (cross-over) dimensions of matrices beyond which the proposed approximations can outperform the naive exact multiplication in arithmetic efficiency for a given tolerance in error.
-This can be estimated using the number of operations described earlier as $\sim n^2 s\log n$ with the appropriate values of $s$ and the small front constants for the leading terms (6 for SVD and 4 for CD) along with the secondary and tertiary terms in the scaling with the dimension of the matrices of the presented algorithms 2.1-2.3.
+This can be estimated using the number of operations described earlier as $\sim n^2 s\log_2 n$ with the appropriate values of $s$ and the small front constants for the leading terms (8 for SVD and 4 for CD) and the secondary, tertiary terms in the scaling with the dimension of the matrices of the presented algorithms 2.1-2.3.
+The corresponding average values of $s$ are 1 and 5 respectively for the two types of matrices.
 It implies cross-over dimensions $\lesssim$ 500 for the above examples beyond which the proposed approximations require lower number of arithmetic operations for the given tolerance in relative error.
-The used computing systems are optimized for the naive exact multiplication using appropriate vectorization of data/instructions and other compiler optimizations.
-Even using the programs in high-level languages\footnotemark[5] provided by the authors \cite{Codes}, the proposed approximations are expected to catch up and outperform the naive exact multiplication in practice as the dimensions of matrices increase.
-This is demonstrated for the random symmetric $\times$ Toeplitz, and the type-1 $\times$ type-1 multiplications in \cref{fig:time_ratio}, using the run-time ratios of the naive exact multiplication and the approximation codes.
-Ratios greater than 1 imply run-time gains due to the proposed approximations, and the corresponding cross-over dimensions observed are $\sim$ 4000 and $\sim$ 12,000 where the corresponding values of front factors $s$ were 1 and 5 respectively.
+Even using the programs in high-level languages provided by the authors \cite{Codes}, and even in settings of multi-core processors, the proposed approximations are expected to catch up and outperform the naive exact multiplication in practice as the dimensions of matrices increase.
+This is demonstrated\footnotemark[5] for the random symmetric $\times$ Toeplitz, and the Type-1 $\times$ Type-1 multiplications in \cref{fig:time_ratio}b, using the run-time ratios of the naive exact multiplication and the SVD based approximation codes.
+Ratios greater than 1 imply run-time gains due to the proposed approximations, and the corresponding cross-over dimensions observed are $\sim$ 700 and $\sim$ 1500.